Pradeep829/Attendance-management-system/README.md

 Step 4: Then code

-Technolgies used: Javascript,HTML,CSS,PHP and SQL
+Technologies used: Javascript,HTML,CSS,PHP and SQL